KajKandler/eleventy-base-blog-with-schema/content/blog/tools_to_validate_schema.md

 ---
-title: My tools to validate schema markup.
+title: My Tools to Validate Schema Markup
 description: To verify that schema is applied correctly, you need tools.
+I like the visualizer the most.
-date: "2025-06-05T08:00:00+02:00"
+date: "git Created"
 tags:
 - Tools
 - Validation